ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroupMethods.md

 smuBundle.UnmergePinGroup("Vcc");
 ```

-Please refer to the STL [shipping example](file:///C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\SMUMergePinGroup) or in the [Github Repo](https://github.com/ni/semi-test-library-dotnet/tree/main/Examples/source/Sequence/SMUMergePinGroup) for the complete working example of this feature.
+Please refer to the STL [Github Repo](https://github.com/ni/semi-test-library-dotnet/tree/main/Examples/source/Sequence/SMUMergePinGroup) or in the shipping [example folder](file:///%Public%\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\SMUMergePinGroup") for the complete working example of this feature.